Bitcoin Basics

 By Selena Garrison

 Bitcoin.
 Have you heard of it?
-Aside from seeing some super tech savvy friends talk about it intermittently on social media, I hadn’t really paid too much attention until recently.
-I tend to be completely in the dark on the latest tech-y talk, and as it turns out, I’m about eight years behind on this topic, too!
-So, if you are like I was (or perhaps have no clue what I am even talking about), this article is for you!
+Aside from seeing some super tech savvy friends talk about it on social media, I hadn’t paid too much attention.
+Until recently.
+I tend to be completely in the dark on the latest tech-y talk.
+As it turns out, I’m about eight years behind on this topic, too!
+So, if you’re like I was (or perhaps have no clue what I am talking about), this is for you!

 What is Bitcoin?

-It is hard to really understand the nature of Bitcoin without a basic understanding of the nature of a blockchain, so we will start there.
+It is hard to understand the nature of Bitcoin without a basic understanding of the nature of a blockchain.
 In short, the Bitcoin blockchain is a digital ledger where Bitcoin transactions are recorded chronologically and publicly.
 Every participant in the ledger verifies and approves any change to the ledger, which makes transactions secure and transparent.
-This ledger records the owner of each Bitcoin balance in the world, and when you make a Bitcoin transaction, you are basically telling the system that you want to transfer a balance of Bitcoin in the blockchain from one owner to another.
+This ledger records the owner of each Bitcoin balance in the world.
+When you make a Bitcoin transaction, you are basically telling the system that you want to transfer a balance of Bitcoin in the blockchain from one owner to another.

 Who uses it?

 If all of this sounds a bit sketchy to you, that is because it can be.
-In fact, Bitcoin exchanges have been used extensively for dealings in drug trafficking, human trafficking, and all other manner of shady underground transactions.
+Bitcoin exchanges have been used for dealings in drug trafficking, human trafficking and all other manner of shady underground transactions.

 “Realistically, there isn’t a compelling reason for the average person to use Bitcoin in place of traditional currency, but there are a few cases where it might make sense,” Mike Cushing of 352 Inc., a custom software development and innovation agency, said.